Gissio/radpro/docs/devices/Bosean FS-5000/install.md

 On the FS-5000, the keys are mapped as follows:

-  * Power on/off: extended press of the ok/power key.
+  * Power on/off: long hold of the ok/power key.
   * Switch measurement mode: the up/back and down/settings keys.
   * Switch measurement secondary view: the ok/power key.
-  * Reset measurement: extended press of the up/back key.
+  * Reset measurement: long hold of the up/back key.
-  * Enter settings: the down/settings key.
+  * Enter settings: short hold of the down/settings key.
   * Go up/down: the up/back and down/settings keys.
-  * Select option: long press of the right/settings key or the ok/power key.
+  * Select option: short hold of the right/settings key or the ok/power key.
-  * Go back: long press of the up/back key.
+  * Go back: short hold of the up/back key.

 On the FS-5000, Rad Pro can store up to 208575 data points.
 At normal radiation levels (20 cpm), this allows for 4345 days of data at 60-minute intervals, 724 days at 10-minute intervals, 144 days at 1-minute intervals, 24 days at 10-second intervals and 2 days at 1-second intervals.